SponsoredBuild your website with Vincony

 핵심 포인트

-• Patentability — An invention must be new, involve an inventive step, be capable of industrial application, and not be excluded (s.1)
+• Patentability criteria (s.1) — an invention is patentable if it is new (novel), involves an inventive step, is capable of industrial application, and is not excluded; all four conditions must be met

-• Exclusions — Discoveries, scientific theories, mathematical methods, aesthetic creations, business methods, and computer programs 'as such' are not patentable (s.1(2))
+• Excluded matter (s.1(2)) — discoveries, scientific theories, mathematical methods, aesthetic creations, mental acts, business methods, and computer programs 'as such' are not patentable; but technical inventions implemented by computer software may be patentable

 편과 조